 Cohesive design.
-Make sure all of your 6 screens feel like the same theme.
+Make sure all of your 6 screens in a mockup design feel like the same theme.
 Adjust and revise your artwork for each screen, but make sure they match the overall design concept.

 Careful with fonts.
 Fonts can be fun, but fonts can also be too crazy.
 You can use a stylistic font, just choose one that people can actually read, and read quickly.

 Simple App Icons.
 The symbols you design for each app icon should have a clear meaning.
 Do not place a distracting background behind each app icon.
 All design elements within the app icon should relate to that specific icon.
 Refrain from using a common design element across all app icons.

 Take a Break.
 When you are done with your theme mockup, step away for a moment.
 Do something that takes your mind off of your designs.
 When you return, you will look at your designs as a whole and not see the specific elements of your theme.
 Is it cohesive?
 Do all of the screens within your theme go together?
 Are the apps and fonts easy to read?
 Have you designed something unique?
 If you are confident that your theme mockup is strong, excellent!
 Time to submit!

 To apply to become a themes designer, visit developer.samsung.com/galaxy-themes and click the “GET STARTED” button.
 This will open the Themes Overview page.
 If the window is open, the “GET ACCESS” button will be displayed for you to apply and submit your themes portfolio.
 See below for the open window dates.

 To submit your themes portfolio, save the 6 UI JPG screens as a single PDF document and upload with your application.